Bullets and Borders: Transnational Armed Groups and Violence in the Sahara–Sahel Region

 'Many smugglers think of themselves as transporters, not criminals.[i]
 For, they argue, isn’t the smuggling of petrol, cigarettes and other goods across largely uncontrolled borders simply a way of making a living?
 And in terms of moving people, can people who smuggle migrants across borders be seen rather as service providers such as bus companies — as some suggest — rather than as smugglers?
 But it is the ramifications of human trafficking (migrants drowning, their physical and financial exploitation at transnational borders, and their maltreatment by traffickers, to name a few) that made migrant smuggling, in particular in the Libyan context, evolve and get closer to more pernicious forms of trafficking (drugs, arms)...'

-- Continue reading this SANA blog ON MEDIUM
+- Continue reading this Security Assessment in North Africa (SANA) project blog post ON MEDIUM